pymacaron/pymacaron/README.md

 # PyMacaron

-Python microservice framework based on Flask, OpenAPI, gunicorn and celery, deployable on GKE and Beanstalk
+Python microservice framework based on FastAPI, OpenAPI and celery, deployable on GKE and Beanstalk

 PyMacaron's documentation is available at [http://pymacaron.com/](http://pymacaron.com/).